Any question that you have that is not answered below, please feel free to email me.

 -

-Inflatables are good if storage at home is tight.
+Some people like Inflatables as they can be stored in less space than a rigid boat.
 Their disadvantage is they tend to be a struggle in a decent wind.

 Sit-on-Tops are maybe a good bet if you are nervous about sitting in a kayak or if you are on the large side.
 Some are excellent, some not so much.